oliverkwebb/moonphase/README.md

 # moonphase - Werewolf Early Warning System

-This repo is a collection of snippets of code that get the phase of the moon, currently, the implementations are:
+A collection of snippets that get the phase of the moon, currently, the implementations are:

 * Rust
 * JavaScript